A couple looking at a window, potentially contemplating real estate views or assessing a property.

 Share:

 If you currently have an FHA loan and your goal is to decrease your monthly mortgage payments, you might want to consider an FHA Streamline Refinance.
+This type of refinance is intended to make the process as quick and easy as possible for those with an FHA loan.

 What Is An FHA Streamline Refinance?

 The FHA Streamline Refinance is a mortgage refinance (or “refi”) product through the Federal Housing Administration (FHA) that can help homeowners with an existing FHA loan to lower their interest rate and reduce their monthly payment.
+An FHA Streamline can also be used to change your loan type.
+Specifically, you might be able to switch from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage.

 As the name suggests, an FHA Streamline is a relatively speedy and simplified process.
 Some borrowers are even able to skip the appraisal before closing.